Vigmostad: History

+The village was the administrative centre of the old Vigmostad Municipality which existed from 1911 until its dissolution in 1964.

+Name

-The village (and the parish) is named after the old Vigmostad farm (Old Norse: Vígmundarstaðir), since that is the location of Vigmostad Church.
-The first element of the name is the old male name Vígmundar (river-mouth) or Vígmarr (river-mare(sea)) and the last element is staðir which means "homestead" or "farm".
+The village (and the parish) is named after the old Vigmostad farm (Vígmundarstaðir), since that is the location of Vigmostad Church.
+The first element of the name is the old male name Vígmundr (river-mouth) or Vígmarr (river-mare(sea)) and the last element is the nominative plural form of the word staðr which means "homestead" or "farm".